trjohnson3/tkinter-calulator_app/README.md

 This is a rudimentary calculator app.

-It has basic arithmatic funcitonality:
+It has basic arithmetical funcitonality:
   - addition
   - subtraction
   - multiplication